1. Book Cover

 - Same story?
 Yes

 - What is different?
-Chapter 1, short sections, & the cover is professionally designed.
+Chapter 1, short sections, & professionally designed cover.
 We added a bibliography.

 - Publisher?
-Yerada Lij Australia – Mesfine & Ianet are self-publishing.
+Yerada Lij Australia – Mesfine & Ianet are self-publishing the book.

 - Blog: Each month we write a post about Ethiopia, her gifts to the world – and what the world does to her.
 To read our posts, click here.